 What Exactly Is a Savings Bond?

-Perhaps you’ve heard of Liberty Bonds?
-They were originally intended to help the United States finance World War I. Basically, you purchased a bond and then the U.S. government would pay you back with interest after the war was over.
-In essence, you were loaning the government money to fight the war, and the government would pay you back with interest after the war.
+Perhaps you’ve heard of Liberty Bonds.
+They were originally intended to help the United States finance World War I. Investors purchased bonds and then the U.S. government paid them back with interest after the war was over.
+Essentially, investors loaned the government money to fight the war, and the government paid them back with interest after the war.

 How Do Savings Bonds Work?